 Brief summary of the key points of law: The case concerned a Belgian citizen of Turkish origin who claimed that he had been subjected to ill-treatment and racist insults by police forces, during his arrest and police custody.
 The facts were in dispute between the parties, but some elements could be established with certainty.
 The applicant's arrest happened on 17 March 1996, when three police officers came to the family's home to arrest his brother.
 The applicant intervened in a certain way in that arrest and he was pinned to the ground by the police forces.
 The police officers were surrounded by people who began to strike and insult them.
 The applicant was brought to the police headquarter.
 Finally he was brought in an ambulance to the hospital where he stayed for ten days.
-On the next day of his arrest, a medical certificate recorded many marks of ill-treatment on the applicant's body.
-Other medical certificates from 8 and 10 years after the incidents (2004 and 2006) recorded some serious after-effects for the applicant.
+On the next day of his arrest, a medical certificates from 8 and 10 years after the incidents (2004 and 2006) recorded some serious after-effects for the applicant.